PerryLi2008/PerryLi2008.Github.io/README.md

 ### Introduction

-Use this template to create a portfolio quicky.
+Use this template to create a portfolio of Perry Li's work.

 ### Installation